Insurers are expected to support you if you’re struggling to pay for your insurance because of coronavirus. Find out more about your options below.

 You shouldn’t be charged any administration fees for making these changes either.

-If making changes to your cover isn’t suitable, your insurer will give you the option to defer payments on your insurance for between one and three months.
+If making changes to your cover isn’t suitable, your insurer my allow you to defer payments on your insurance for between one and three months.

-You can ask your insurer for a payment deferral from 18 May 2020 up until 18 August 2020.
-You’ll have to pay it back before the end of your policy, whether that’s in a lump sum or spread out over your remaining payments.
+Your insurer isn’t obliged to allow you to defer payments and you’ll have to pay it back before the end of your policy, whether that’s in a lump sum or spread out over your remaining payments.

 For something like income protection, where the term of your policy could be years, it’ll be much more affordable to spread the cost than for something like car insurance.
 Where you’ll only have a handful of months to pay back the deferred amount.
 Because of that, payment deferrals are a last resort.